 There are many restaurants serving delicious food.
 I recommend trying out a restaurant you stumble upon.
 It might become your favorite place for food in Verona!

 Now it is time to relax at a park.
 But which park?
 I recommend going to the Giusti Gardens.

 The Giusti Gardens are one of the most beautiful examples of an Italian garden.
 The nature and style of the garden are wonderful to see.

 Also, it is a very old garden that dates back to the 16th century.

-Piazza Bra, Portoni della Bra and the Verona Arena
+Piazza Bra, Portoni della Bra, and the Verona Arena

 One of the most famous things in Verona is definitely the Verona Arena.
 So you should definitely see it when you're 4 days in Verona!

 You find the Verona Arena at Piazza Bra.
-It is the largest square of Verona.
+It is the largest square in Verona.
 This is a great square with many restaurants and important buildings.
 Besides the Verona Arena, you find here Palazzo Barbieri, the town hall of Verona.